abdelwahahb-hamadi/masterschool-QA-homeworks/04_TEST_EXECUTION_AND_REPORTING.md

 ---

-# 🐞 Bug 5 – Rating only possible after purchase (requirement unclear)
+# Bug 5 – Rating only possible after purchase (requirement unclear)

-Scenario: Users cannot rate products unless they have purchased them, but requirement does not mention this limitation.
+Scenario: Users cannot rate products unless they have purchased them, but the requirement does not mention this limitation.

 | Step# | Action | Expected outcome | OK/NOK | URL | Link to issue |
 |-------|---------|------------------|--------|------|----------------|